 - If you're in a real hurry it's fine to use ready chopped onion and ready minced garlic and ginger (either fresh or frozen) to cut down even more on prep time.

-This vegetable and chickpea tikka masala is delicious served with some fluffy naan bread and some steamed jasmine rice.
+This vegetable and chickpea curry is delicious served with some fluffy naan bread and some steamed jasmine rice or brown basmati rice.
 Or how about trying my Coconut Rice with Lime.

 If you're trying to keep it lighter and lower carb, this curry is honestly delicious served on its own in a bowl like a soup (use a generous helping of the sauce.)
 Or serve alongside cauliflower rice.